SAUGATUCK PUBLIC SCHOOLS

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2017-18 educational progress for the Saugatuck High School.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2020-21 educational progress for Saugatuck Middle School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact Principal, Mark Neidlinger for assistance.

-The AER is available for you to review electronically by visiting the following web site http://bit.ly/2IuoxeD or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site Middle School Annual Report 2020-2021 or you may review a copy in the main office at your child’s school.

 Our school HAS NOT BEEN GIVEN ONE OF THESE LABELS.

-Saugatuck High School students continue to demonstrate academic proficiency and growth on state assessment at a much higher rate than state and schools with similar demographics.
-While economically disadvantaged students at SHS scored nearly 26% above the state average for economically disadvantaged students over the past two years, they still underperform slightly on state assessments compared to their peers.
-High expectations for student learning combined with high support from teachers and support staff including differentiated instruction, team teaching, paraprofessional support, transportation from homework club, office hours and formative assessment and re-teaching strategies are all being implemented to support all students and to close the achievement gap.
-Overall, female students outperform male students by 8% on MME assessments.
+Saugatuck Middle School students continue to demonstrate academic proficiency and growth in state assessments at a much higher rate than schools with similar demographics and the state of Michigan average.
+Due to Covid-19, all state assessments were halted.
+We look forward to sharing our students’ progress with you next year.
+In the meanwhile, previous years data tells us that economically disadvantaged students at SMS scored nearly 20% above the state average in the category of “economically disadvantaged” students over the past two years, they still underperform on state assessments compared to their Saugatuck peers.
+High expectations for student learning, combined with high support from teachers and support staff including differentiated instruction, team teaching, paraprofessional support, transportation from homework club, office hours and formative assessment and re-teaching strategies are all being implemented to support all students and to close the achievement gap.
+In 2018-2019, the gap between males and females overall academic performance on the M-STEP showed advantage for female students down from a 19% gap two years ago.

 State law requires that we also report additional information.

-- Process for assigning pupils to school: Students are assigned to our school based on the boundaries of our school district.
-In addition, students come to Saugatuck High School as school of choice students from neighboring districts.
-Juniors and Seniors may elect to attend Careerline Tech Center or dual enroll at nearby colleges or attend South Ottawa County Early College for part of their school day.
+- Process for assigning pupils to the school; Students are assigned to our school based on the boundaries of our school district.
+In addition, students come to Saugatuck Middle School as students of choice from neighboring districts.
+Juniors and seniors may elect to attend Careerline Tech Center, dual enroll at nearby colleges, or attend South Ottawa County Early College for part of their school day.

-- School Improvement Plan: Our 2018-2019 School Improvement Plan serves a framework to guide our efforts to improve in all curricular areas.
+- The status of the 3-5 year school improvement plan; Our 2019-2020 School Improvement Plan serves as framework to guide our efforts to improve in all curricular areas.
 Our teachers review and analyze data annually to adapt our curriculum to meet the needs of our students.
-SHS continues to have goals in math, reading, writing, science and teacher use of educational technology.
+SMS continues to have goals in math, reading, writing, science and teacher use of educational technology, which has been meaningful through the Covid-19 pandemic.

-- Core Curriculum: At Saugatuck High School, we are working to shift our curriculum to meet the requirements of the Common Core curriculum and Michigan Science Expectations adopted by the State of Michigan.
-Common Core standards can be reviewed by visiting the Michigan Department of Education website (http://michigan.gov/mde).
+- Core Curriculum; At Saugatuck Middle School, we are continually working to shift our curriculum to meet the requirements of the Common Core curriculum adopted by the state of Common Core standards can be reviewed by visiting the Michigan Department of Education website (http://www.michigan.gov.mde).

 I am extremely proud of the work ethic, creativity, academic achievement, character and attitude displayed by our students each and every day.
-I am also deeply appreciative of the many charismatic adults; parents, teachers, coaches, and support staff that make a difference for our students’ day in and day out.
+I am also deeply appreciative of the many charismatic adults, parents, teachers, coaches, and support staff that all make a difference with our students’ day in and day out.